Sidney Lima

-Sidney Alexssander Pena de Lima (born 17 January 1997), is a Brazilian professional footballer who plays as a centre-back for Primeira Liga club Santa Clara.
+Sidney Alexssander Pena de Lima (born 17 January 1997) is a Brazilian professional footballer who plays as a centre-back for Serbian SuperLiga club Partizan, on loan from Primeira Liga club Santa Clara.

 Club career

 Sidney Lima is a youth product of the Brazilian club Ituano.
 He began his senior career with Primavera in 2016, and followed that up with short stints at Serra Branca and América-SP.
 In 2018, he moved to Portugal with Felgueiras 1932 where he stayed for 3 seasons.
 He moved to Feirense in the summer of 2021.

 On 27 June 2023, Sidney Lima transferred to Santa Clara on a 2+1 year contract, and on his debut season won the 2023–24 Liga Portugal 2 with them.
 He made his professional debut with Santa Clara in a 4–1 Primeira Liga win over Estoril on 11 August 2024.